Game Saves Tutorial

 About Game Saves

-Using game saves is very easy.
-All that you need to do is rename the save to the same filename as your video game ROM.
-However there are little details about this process that could get you really stuck, especially if you're still wrapping your head around video game emulators.
-And so I made this tutorial to help you out!
+Using game saves is easy.
+All you need to do is rename the save to the same filename as your video game ROM.
+However, there are a few details about this process that could get you stuck.
+And if you're still new to video game emulation, using game saves might be confusing.
+In either case, don't worry!
+I made this tutorial to help you out ☺️

 Save States Vs. Saved RAM